-Brigitte is particularly active in assisting new graduates finding their own rhythm and style so they can run a successful clinic that provides them with a good income.
+Brigitte is particularly active in assisting new graduates and seasoned practitioners in finding their own rhythm and style so they can run a successful clinic that provides them with a good income.

 I found that around 70% of new graduates feel out of their depths when entering the profession.

 Amongst new graduates, I can see that there is lack of planning, goal setting and often insufficient confidence in succeeding as a practitioner to earn a sustainable income.
 This problem seems more common in the first two to three years of practice and one of the reasons for this is, that there isn’t enough postgraduate support available.
 In fact, there might be a lack of skills for novice practitioner to set up and run a business.